Tips for preparing customer lists for email marketing

 Step 4.

-Next, I go back to the CSV file, and this time I sort by a column called “Last Check-In.”
+Next, I go back to the new CSV file, and this time I sort by a column called “Last Check-In.”
 This puts my customer list in order of future reservations.

 For this particular eblast, I’m sending a promotion for March, April, and May, so I want to remove guests already booked for those three months for the eblast send.
-Now that my list is sorted, I will copy the rows of guests with upcoming March, April, May, and even June bookings.
+I’m creating an exclusion list.

 Step 5: Create MailChimp Segment via Tags